 We’re getting a new Belly record in the new year.
 And there’s a way for you to get up close with the band while they complete it.

-Rhode Island quartet Belly, which formed at Brown in the early ‘90s, came to an important conclusion while on tour in 2016.
+Rhode Island quartet Belly, which formed in Newport in the early ‘90s, came to an important conclusion while on tour in 2016.
 If there was ever going to be a new album, it was “sort of now or never,” says Belly founder Tanya Donelly.
 The greatest hits package was fifteen years ago; the five US alternative radio hits, including the number-one single “Feed the Tree,” came out between 1992 and 1995.
 Now the band members – Tanya, bassist Gail Greenwood and brothers Tom and Chris Gorman – are ready to birth new Belly music.
 A third LP will be released April 6, 2018.

 “Originally it was just going to be the tour,” Tanya says.
 “I wanted to play together again.”
 But after the band began writing new songs to play live, the idea of a new album started to come into focus.

 Tanya Donelly and the band write mostly remotely, sending each other a whole skeleton song, a chorus or just a riff to which other members then contribute.
 This setup is especially helpful when, as with most DIY bands, the rest of life is constantly calling.
 All four members run businesses and two have kids.
 “Sitting around waiting for inspiration to strike still absolutely happens,” Tanya says, “but now I have to find the two hours a day, tops – tops – to get it done.”
 Tanya credits Tom Gorman with being organized enough to “stitch it all together like Doctor Frankenstein.”